-Child welfare system and juvenile court officials are doing many things to accomplish and support appropriate family reunifications, placements with relatives and timely adoptions.
-Programs and services also exist that are trying hard to meet the needs of those children experiencing both short and long stays in foster care.
-However, cases involving a child’s removal from their parents are always complex and challenge our often overburdened child welfare system.
+Iowa’s child welfare system and juvenile court officials are doing many things to accomplish and support appropriate family reunifications, placements with relatives, and timely adoptions.
+Programs and services are provided to meet the needs of children experiencing both short and long stays in foster care.
+However, cases involving a child’s removal from parents are often complex, and they challenge our often overburdened child welfare system.

 The FCRB serves as a less formal forum to hear about the progress or challenges being encountered, and to suggest solutions in the form of recommendations from trained and invested citizens with a variety of life experiences to draw from.
 The review process identifies systemic barriers to achieving timely permanency.

 The FCRB provides an opportunity for ordinary Iowa citizens to use their collective talents to positively affect the lives of vulnerable children and families, and it provides system officials with a clear sense of how a concerned public views our government’s intervention into the lives of Iowa’s children and families.
 FCRB volunteers have an interest in child welfare in their communities.
 They come from all walks of life, representing various socioeconomic, racial and ethnic groups and occupations.

 FCRB Volunteer Qualifications and Time Commitment

 - Persons age 21 and older can apply to serve.

 - Ability to maintain confidentiality, assess written and verbal communication, be objective and effectively communicate with persons who attend foster care reviews.